 Please note that we also offer the "corporate/institutional package" which allows you to make the PDF version of the book available to all employees.
 For more information, please contact us at firstname.lastname@example.org.

-takes a deep dive into what needs to be done to provide sustainable options for generation, distribution and end-use consumption.
-In addition to modelling the global outlook to 2050 under different scenarios for around 500 technology options, ETP 2014
+takes a deep dive into actions needed to support deployment of sustainable options for generation, distribution and consumption.
+In addition to modelling the global outlook to 2050 under different scenarios for more than 500 technology options, ETP 2014

 explores the possibility of “pushing the limits” in six key areas:

-Since it was first published in 2006, ETP has evolved into a series that sets out pathways to a sustainable energy future in which optimal technology choices are driven by cost, energy security and environmental factors.
+Since it was first published in 2006, ETP has evolved into a suite of publications that sets out pathways to a sustainable energy future in which optimal policy support and technology choices are driven by economics, energy security and environmental factors.